 9. Swiss Chard: If you want baby leaves, this leafy green is ready for picking 30 days after sowing.
 For a more mature plant, wait 45 to 60 days after sowing to get full-sized leaves with a thick stalk.
 Swiss Chard is ready for harvest when the leaves are tender and big enough for your cooking preferences.

-10. Bok Choy: Baby Bok Choy (or Pak Choi) is ready to harvest in 30 days.
+10. Bok Choy: Baby Bok Choy (or Pak Choi) is ready to harvest in a month (30 days).
 An Asian green, this plant not only tastes good but is beautiful to grow.
 Harvest the leaves individually, or use the entire plant with the bulb included.
 Stagger seed-planting through the spring for a year-round harvest of this exotic lettuce.

 11. Tatsoi: This mustard green is perfect for soups and salads.
 Tatsoi is becoming popular in North American cuisine but is now grown throughout the world.
 Harvest when the leaves are four-inches tall, or wait until they reach full maturity at 40 days.
 Grow your own from seed packets.